-BioSpatial H2O uses a system dynamic (SD) modeling framework that is underpinned by a high resolution spatiotemporal climate and soils dataset (Soil Survey Staff 2013a; USDA 2013); the model has been developed in STELLA (ISEE Systems 2013).
+BioSpatial H2O uses a system dynamics (SD) modeling framework that is underpinned by a high resolution of the spatio-temporal climate and soils datasets (Soil Survey Staff 2013a; USDA 2013); the model has been developed in STELLA (ISEE Systems 2013).
 SD is an approach for framing, discussing, and understanding the behavior of complex systems over time.
 It uses internal feedback loops, stocks and flows, and time delays to model this behavior.
 SD models can be powerful tools for generating and communicating important insights about complex systems to the public (Forrester 2007), and SD has long been used to examine and inform a wide variety of public policy questions and applications (Ghaffarzadegan et al. 2011).